 In order to put surveillance on the new device, the low-level law enforcement in question would have to arrange a new order that applies to the new device.

 A “roving wiretap” is fundamentally different because once a roving wiretap order is authorized, the intelligence agency is allowed to follow the surveillance target, regardless of whether the target acquired a new phone or other means of communication.

 This fundamental difference is in who’s applying for a wiretap court order: the CIA only needs one order to wiretap any target – the agency can tap a new device automatically, even if the current one is thrown out.

 So, the surveillance target—such as a lone wolf—could be followed without having to arrange new surveillance orders if the target acquires a new device.

 A “lone wolf” usually refers to a wolf without a pack to belong to, which spends its time alone.

 Typically, a lone wolf works alone and without any outside interference.
-A lone wolf may be influenced or motivated by beliefs of a fringe or foreign organization and might claim to act on behalf on such a group.
+A lone wolf may be influenced or motivated by the beliefs of a fringe or foreign organization and might claim to act on behalf of such a group.

 Intercepting Email and Text Messages